 Also, and this is interesting, a Shaman may rearrange the patterns that the tools present.
 Once when I had a rune reading, the practitioner looked at a particular rune that was lying in the casting and promptly said that it didn’t belong there and took it out.

 When I asked about this affecting the authenticity of the process, I was told that the rune didn't bring any good to the situation and had no meaning in the possibilities shown.
 Intuition told them it didn’t need to be there.

 One must trust the process.
 That's why seeing a Shaman or healer is a hazardous business.
 Similar to used car salesmen, there is your fair share of dodgy shamans!

 You may say that this is all a bit airy-fairy and hard to believe.
-That’s fine, you are free to believe what you like.
+That’s fine, you're free to believe whatever you want to.
 However, the practice of divination is ancient and still provides clarity for many people today.

-It must be remembered, it's not about the healer.
-It's not about the tools, or even the so-called spirits, etc that may be claimed to be guiding the tools.
+It must be remembered, that it's not about the healer.
+It's not about the tools, or even the so-called spirits that may be claimed to be guiding the tools.
 It's about the individual.
 We all have our own truths, and if a process leads to healing, then it's authentic.